perezjprz19/my-portfolio/README.md

 #### Version 1.0.1

 * Add client-side form validation.
-* Add mobile responsiveness to "About" section
+* Add mobile responsiveness to "About" section.
-* Add form functionality to the 'About' section using Formkeep.
+* Add form functionality to the 'About' section using Formkeep..
-* Add dekstop responsiveness and minor aesthetic updates
+* Add dekstop responsiveness and minor aesthetic updates.
-* Add screenshot for desktop view
+* Add screenshot for desktop view.

+#### Version 1.0.2

+* Adds transparent border to navigation link.
+* Increases width of project cards.
+* Adds padding to contact form.